riverrun/openmaize/README.md

 ## Scope

-Sanction will use the excellent password hashing library `comeonin` to initially check the user and his/her password, and then for each page that needs authentication, Json Web Tokens (JWT) will be used.
+Openmaize will use the excellent password hashing library `comeonin` to initially check the user and his/her password, and then for each page that needs authentication, Json Web Tokens (JWT) will be used.